marcindeperas-casumo/frontend-react-stack/docs/error-handling.md

 ### Adapters

-Adapters are used to send the log output to different places.<br>
+Adapters are used to send the log output to different places.
 Right now we have the following adapters:

 - `Console Adapter` (logs to the console)